opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 We would need to write code to schedule this work so there should be some algorithm to perhaps predict a future heavy operation.

-Q: Does it make sense to run Isomoprphic Git in a web worker?
+Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?

 A: